liferay-search/liferay-docs/en/deployment/articles-dxp/03-installing-a-search-engine/03-enterprise-search/02-monitoring/01-monitoring-intro.markdown

 First configure security if you're using X-Pack's security features.
-Then come back here for instructions on installing and configuring Kibana (the monitoring server) with X-Pack so that Elasticsearch (secured with X-Pack), Kibana (secured with X-Pack), and @product@ can communicate effortlessly and securely.
+Then come back here for instructions on installing and configuring Kibana (the monitoring server) with X-Pack so that Elasticsearch (secured with X-Pack), Kibana (secured with X-Pack), and @sharepoint@ can communicate effortlessly and securely.
 A Liferay Enterprise Search (LES) subscription is necessary for this integration.
 Contact
 [Liferay's Sales department for more information](https://www.liferay.com/contact-us#contact-sales).